Theawesomecodermike/JavaScript-yield-farming-bot-v2-stoploss/README.md

 Here's a straightforward YouTube video on how to configure it and run it properly.

-<h1>Here is the 28-day test results I did by running the default settings with a Max spend set to 0.5.</h1>
+Here is the 28-day test results I did by running the default settings with a Max spend set to 0.5.

 <img src="https://github.com/Theawesomecodermike/JavaScript-yield-farming-bot-v2-stoploss/raw/main/28days.png" >

-<h1>I won 4th place with this script</h1>
+I won 4th place with this script

 <img src="https://github.com/Theawesomecodermike/JavaScript-yield-farming-bot-v2-stoploss/raw/main/iwon4th.png" >

-<h1>Here is the bot caught in action figuring the stop loss function.</h1>
+Here is the bot caught in action figuring the stop loss function.

 <img src="https://github.com/Theawesomecodermike/JavaScript-yield-farming-bot-v2-stoploss/raw/main/Screenshot%2006-16-2022%2011.58.14.png" >